-Climate Change RTO-5: Zero-Emission Vehicles
+Climate Change RTO-5: Zero Emission Vehicles

-Increase the share of zero-emission vehicles in the subregion The California Energy Commission tracks ZEV ownership in partnership with the Department of Motor Vehicles.
+Increase ownership of zero-emission vehicles in the subregion.

+The California Energy Commission tracks zero-emission vehicle (ZEV) ownership in partnership with the Department of Motor Vehicles.
 Data are updated annually in April and are published on the Zero Emission Vehicle and Infrastructure Statistics web page.
 Vehicle population is also updated annually in April, to reflect the number of vehicles on the road during the previous calendar year.
 The vehicle population number includes vehicles whose registration is either current or less than 35 days expired.